 Board certifications

-Clinical Cardiac Electrophysio – American Board of IM / Clinical Cardiac Electrophys
+Clinical Cardiac Electrophysiology – American Board of IM / Clinical Cardiac Electrophysiology

 Administrative titles